Kwil Review – The smartest way to do a will?

 A will is a vital document to avoid disputes over your estate and ensure your intended beneficiaries are looked after as you wish.
 It is important to do this correctly and Kwil offers a user-friendly way to do this at your leisure.

-One of Kwil’s selling points is that its wills can be completed in 30 minutes but it is important to remember that this is an important document that shouldn’t be rushed.
-If you have a simple estate then this service could be beneficial but those with more complex assets should consider paying a bit more for a solicitor to ensure everything is done correctly.
+One of Kwil’s selling points is that its wills can be completed in 30 minutes but if your estate is quite simple then many other will-writing services can offer a similar speed of service.
+It is important to remember that this is an important document that shouldn’t be rushed.

 Do you need a will?

-Parents should also make a will that sets out how they want their children to be looked after in case you both pass away before they are aged 18.
-A will is particularly important if you share a property with someone who is not your husband, wife or civil partner or if you run a business with others as this can set out how you want your share to be dealt with.
-Ultimately, setting out your wishes in a will makes your final wishes clear and reduces the risk of your memory being spoilt by disputes over what has or hasn’t been left.
+Parents should also make a will that sets out how they want their children to be looked after in case they both pass away before they are aged 18.
+A will is particularly important if you share a property with someone who is not your husband, wife or civil partner or if you run a business with others as this can determine how you want your share to be dealt with.
+Ultimately, setting out your wishes in a will makes your final wishes clear and reduces the risk of your legacy being spoiled by disputes over what has or hasn’t been left.
 Read our guide to the ‘Best will writing services in the UK’